 Damages that you may be able to recover for a child who has been injured include medical bills, therapy, rehabilitation, and pain and suffering.
 When a child dies in a backover accident, you may also be able to recover funeral and burial expenses.

 Sometimes a parent is comparatively negligent (partially to blame) for a backover collision.
 For example, allowing a small child to play unsupervised near a driveway may be comparative negligence by a parent.
 While a parent’s negligence will not be imputed to a child if the child is injured in a backover accident in California, the parent’s negligence can be relevant to deciding which parties are responsible for the accident.
 It may also reduce the medical expenses that the parent may recover on behalf of the child.

 If a parent’s comparative negligence contributes to a wrongful death, the result can be a reduction in what the parent can recover.
 The plaintiff parent may still be able to recover damages, but the total damages may be reduced by an amount equal to their degree of fault.

 Consult a Skillful California Attorney Following a Serious Collision

 If you need to recover compensation after a backover accident in California or the surrounding area, you should consult us.
 Often, injuries to a child are catastrophic and may affect the child far into the future.
 Accordingly, it is important to consult an experienced trial attorney about whether you have a strong case.
 Our motor vehicle collision lawyers provide skillful legal representation to accident victims from our Folsom office.
-To obtain a free consultation with an attorney, contact Travis G. Black & Associates online or call us at 916-962-2896.
+To obtain a free consultation with an attorney, contact Travis G. Black, Inc. online or call us at 916-962-2896.